 - Shallow Water Strategies: Results will help determine whether it is possible to regenerate the shallow waters of lagoon reefs and backreef areas where staghorn and elkhorn corals once thrived.

 - Biodiversity Recruitment: Results will identify structural preferences of early settlers (fish, shrimp, other reef creatures) to help improve the design of outplant plots.

 CCMI is the primary research site for stony coral restoration throughout the Cayman Islands.
 As we are fine-tuning our work using staghorn coral, we have begun work with elkhorn coral (Acropora palmata), another Evolutionarily Distinct and Globally Endangered (EDGE) species.
 The goal is to sample 150 elkhorn coral colonies to determine whether they are genetically distinct.

 SPONSORS OF THE LITTLE CAYMAN CORAL NURSERY

 The Little Cayman Nursery is permitted by the Department of Environment, under the auspices of the National Coral Nursery Policy.

 This project is sponsored by

-The Disney Worldwide Conservation Fund, The Dart Foundation, Ernest Kleinwort Charitable Trust, Caribbean Water Company, The Darwin Plus Initiative.
+Dart Cayman Islands, the Disney Conservation Fund, the Dart Foundation, Ernest Kleinwort Charitable Trust, Consolidated Water Company, Stuarts Walker Hersant Humphries, the AALL Foundation, an anonymous donor, and the Darwin Plus Initiative.